RNakano1230/RNakano1230.github.io/_pages/about.md

 	        <a href="https://iopscience.iop.org/article/10.3847/2041-8213/ab7d36">available</a>
             online!
             </li>
-        <li>March: The journal paper titled "Mass-shedding Activities of
+        <li>March: A journal paper titled "Mass-shedding Activities of
             Asteroid (3200) Phaethon Enhanced by Its Rotation" is <strong>
             accepted for publication in ApJL!</strong>
             </li>